allakri/ECETpREP/README.md

 ## Key Features

--   **User Authentication:** Secure registration and login for a personalized experience.
+-   **User Authentication:** Secure registration and login for a personalized experience using client-side session management.
 -   **Personalized Dashboard:** Track progress with score history and performance charts.
 -   **User Profiles:** View and manage personal and academic information.
 -   **Realistic Mock Tests:** A wide range of practice exams covering all major engineering branches in the ECET syllabus.
+-   **Customizable Tests:** Ability to create custom mock tests by selecting specific subjects.
 -   **Timed Exam Environment:** A built-in timer to help students practice time management skills.
 -   **Personalized AI Feedback:** Get instant, actionable insights on your performance to focus your study efforts.
 -   **24/7 AI Doubt Clarification:** An intelligent chat agent to help you understand complex concepts anytime.